-A little while after this, wonderful to relate, Guzra Bai had a hundred and one children! a hundred boys and one girl.
-When the twelve Ranees heard this, they said to each other, "Guzra Bai, the Malee's daughter, will rank higher than us; she will have great power and influence as mother to the heir to the Raj;\ let us kill these children, and tell our husband that she is a sorceress; then will he love her no longer, and his old affection for us will return."
-So these twelve wicked Ranees all went over to Guzra Bai's house.
+A little while after, Guzra Bai had a hundred and one children! a hundred boys and one girl.
+When the twelve Ranees heard this, they said to each other, 'Guzra Bai, the Malee's daughter, will rank higher than us; she will have great power and influence as mother to the heir to the Raj; let us kill these children, and tell our husband that she is a sorceress; then will he love her no longer, and his old affection for us will return.'
+So the twelve Ranees all went over to Guzra Bai's house.
+When Guzra Bai saw them coming, she feared they meant to do her some harm, so she seized her little golden bell, and rang, and rang, and rang-but no Rajah came.
+She had called him back so often, that he did not believe she really needed his help.
+And thus the poor woman was left at the mercy of her implacable enemies.